Management of Decompensated Liver Disease

 • Assess for alcohol withdrawal

-• Liver screen including AFP (alpha fetoprotein) if not previously performed
+• Liver screen including AFP (alpha fetoprotein) if not previously performed; AFP should also be undertaken specifically if not done within 6 months.

 • In encephalopathy (signs = mental slowness, confusion, drowsiness, liver flap), assess for the following precipitants and treat as appropriate:

 • Sepsis: culture blood and urine.
-Note guidance on aminoglycosides (further below)
+Note guidance on aminoglycosides below.

 • Bleeding